-AWS, in accordance with VA policy and NIST 800-144.
-Both AWS and the VA have a tremendous interest in maintaining security of PII and PHI, including (but not limited to) HIPAA Enforcement Rule of 2006, HIPAA Omnibus, and HITECH.
-AWS is responsible for physical security, infrastructure security, network and communications for the facility.
+VA Enterprise Cloud Solutions group partnered with Amazon Web Services (AWS) and Microsoft Azure Government a FedRAMP provider to offer VA programs the opportunity to host cloud applications.
+The production environment is hosted in AWS and MAG under VA Enterprise Cloud Solutions Office (ECSO) and accredited as FISMA "HIGH" categorization.
+Custody and ownership of PII and PHI are solely the responsibility of the VA as a tenant of AWS and MAG, in accordance with VA policy and NIST 800-144.
+AWS, MAG and the VA have a tremendous interest in maintaining security of PII and PHI, including (but not limited to) HIPAA Enforcement Rule of 2006, HIPAA Omnibus, and HITECH.
+AWS and MAG are responsible for physical security, infrastructure security, network and communications for the facility.
 VA is responsible for the maintaining application, data and system security for the program.
 VA is the sole owner of all data stored within the system.
 The contract outlines Management of Security and Privacy Incidents in accordance with VA Handbook 6500.2.
 Based on determinations of independent risk analysis, the Contractor shall be responsible for paying to VA liquidated damages for affected individuals to cover the cost of providing credit protection services to affected individuals.
 CSPs are required to meet the same requirements when operating on behalf of the federal government.
-The secure enclave in which the FFR resides has been approved by the Internal Revenue Service (IRS) Office of Safeguards (memo FD698-FED-AWS GovCloud-L-031020) as adequately implementing the safeguards outlined in IRS Publication 1075 and in accordance with Internal Revenue Code §6103(p)(4).
-Legal authority for Federal Tax Information, to include identity information, be shared between Department of the Treasury/IRS and VA is codified in Internal Revenue Code §6103(1)(7), with identity information codified in §6103(b)(6).
-The ISA/MOU governing the information exchange between IRS and VA is codified in DART 52.
-As for the Veteran FTI Tab upon which FTI documents will be available within, the Secretary of Veterans Affairs established guidelines pursuant to the authorities in and requirements of Title 38, United States Code, section 81 11 (38 U.S.C.
+As for the Veteran documents will be available within, the Secretary of Veterans Affairs established guidelines pursuant to the authorities in and requirements of Title 38, United States Code, section 81 11 (38 U.S.C.
 5811 I), titled "Sharing of Department of Veterans Affairs and Department of Defense Health Care Resources," and the authorities contained under Title 10, United States Code, section 1104 (10 U.S.C.5 1104), titled "Sharing of Resources with the Department of Veterans Affairs," which incorporates Title 31, United States Code, section 1535 (31 U.S.C.
 51 535), titled "Agency Agreements," also known as the "Economy Act."
 These guidelines assist in the implementation of these statutes.

-Completion of this PIA will not result in circumstances requiring changes to business processes.
-The System of Record Notice (SORN) "VA Compensation, Pension, Education, and Vocational Rehabilitation and Employment Records - VA" 58VA21/22/28 (July 19, 2012).
-This SORN can be found online at https://www.govinfo.gov/content/pkg/FR-2019-02-14/pdf/2019-02315.pdf
+• Whether the completion of this PIA will result in circumstances that require changes to business processes